 Hello everyone!
-This week, I’ll be doing a roundup of my favourite affordable (under $500 SGD) watch microbrands.
-I’ve previously done listicles of affordable tailors, affordable watch straps, affordable dress shoes, and affordable work bags – and figured, why not do an article on affordable watch microbrands as well?
+This week, I’ll be doing a roundup of my favourite affordable (under $1000 SGD) watch microbrands.
+I’ve previously done listicles of affordable tailors, watch straps, dress shoes, work bags, wallets, perfumes and even fountain pens – and figured, why not do an article on affordable watch microbrands as well?

 Before I continue, I want to stress this – I regularly wear watches from the brands mentioned below, and my below opinions are based upon my personal experience with the watches.
-To be honest, I’ve debated with myself for a long time whether I should write such a listicle – every time I see listicles being shared in watch groups, armchair critics and keyboard warriors invariably proclaim: “This is blasphemy!
-How can XXX brand not be included?
-The author is clearly biased and ill-informed!”
 To clarify, this list is NOT exhaustive, nor definitive.
 There are plenty of awesome affordable microbrands that are not on this list, simply because I have not personally interacted with their watches before/do not wear their watches on a regular basis.

-The most affordable brand on this list, Coup De Coeur watches provide a lot of bang for your buck.
+One of the most affordable brands on this list, Coup De Coeur watches provide a lot of bang for your buck.

 Who they are: “Coup De Coeur is Singapore’s response to the modern timepiece.
 Our durable and rugged watches can stand up to the most active lifestyles, while adding a classy aesthetic to your boardroom presentation.
 Interchangeable coloured straps and unisex designs make these watches a beloved addition to anyone’s daily wardrobe.”